MicrosoftDocs/azure-docs/articles/governance/policy/tutorials/disallowed-resources.md

 |[Allowed resource types](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Fa08ec900-254a-4555-9bf5-e42af04b5c5c) |This policy enables you to specify the resource types that your organization can deploy.
 Only resource types that support 'tags' and 'location' are affected by this policy.
 To restrict all resources, duplicate this policy and change the 'mode' to 'All'. |deny |[1.0.0](https://github.com/Azure/azure-policy/blob/master/built-in-policies/policyDefinitions/General/AllowedResourceTypes_Deny.json) |
 |[Not allowed resource types](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F6c112d4e-5bc7-47ae-a041-ea2d9dccd749) |Restrict which resource types can be deployed in your environment.
 Limiting resource types can reduce the complexity and attack surface of your environment while also helping to manage costs.
 Compliance results are only shown for non-compliant resources. |Audit, Deny, Disabled |[2.0.0](https://github.com/Azure/azure-policy/blob/master/built-in-policies/policyDefinitions/General/InvalidResourceTypes_Deny.json) |

-In this tutorial, you apply the **Not allowed resource types** policy and manage resource types at scale through Azure Portal.
+In this tutorial, you apply the **Not allowed resource types** policy and manage resource types at scale through Microsoft Azure portal.

 ## Prerequisites